 Hubertus von Amelunxen, Walter Benjamin Chair, Professor of Cultural Studies

-Hubertus von Amelunxen is fluent in four languages: German, French, English, and Danish.
-Hubertus von Amelunxen is a former professor of cultural studies at Muthesius-Hochschule Kiel, and was a visiting professor of art history at the University of Basel (1991), the University of California, Santa Cruz (History of Consciousness program, 1991–92), the Philosophy Faculty of Düsseldorf University (2000-01) and the Institut Supérieur des Beaux-Arts (HISK) in Antwerp.
-Addicted to mobility and communication, Hubertus von Amelunxen lives in Berlin, Lübeck, Paris and Montreal.
-In 2003 he was elected a member of the Akademie der Künste in Berlin.
-In 2010 he was appointed President of the College of Fine Arts in Braunschweig, Germany.
+Hubertus von Amelunxen (b.
+1958) is a theorist, curator, and artist.
+He is a former professor of cultural studies at Muthesius-Hochschule Kiel, and a visiting professor of art history at the University of Basel (1991), the University of California, Santa Cruz (History of Consciousness program, 1991–92), the Philosophy Faculty of Düsseldorf University (2000-01) and the Institut Supérieur des Beaux-Arts (HISK) in Antwerp.
+In 2003, he was elected a member of the Akademie der Künste in Berlin and in 2010, he was appointed President of the College of Fine Arts in Braunschweig, Germany.

-Longtime editor of Fotogeschichte, a leading journal on photography, Hubertus von Amelunxen is an internationally recognized philosopher of photography in the age of media with strong cross-disciplinary interests.
-He has published numerous books, chapters in books and articles in the fields of photography, media theory and poststructuralism.
+Longtime editor of Fotogeschichte, a leading journal on photography, he has published numerous books, chapters in books and articles in the fields of photography, media theory and poststructuralism.